News · Cataract surgery · Updated May 2026

 • Published incidence: 2024–2026 systematic reviews on PCO incidence with modern square-edge hydrophobic acrylic IOLs.

-• UK private practice: 2026 fee schedules sampled from major UK private ophthalmology providers and London Harley Street consultants.
+• UK private practice: 2026 fee schedules sampled from major UK private ophthalmology providers.

 • Editorial review: reviewed by a UK GMC-registered consultant ophthalmic surgeon before publication.